Mental-Health-In-Tech/tech-blues-capstone/README.md

 ---

-You will need your own env file with database credentials along with all the necessary files listed below to run our final project notebook.
 - [X] Read this README.md
+- [ ] Download the survey.csv file into your working directory
-- [ ] Download the aquire.py, prepare.py, and NLP_df.ipynb files into your working directory
+- [ ] Download the aquire.py, prepare.py, wrangle.py and XXXXfinal_notebook.ipynb files into your working directory
-- [ ] Add your own env file to your directory. (user, password, host)
+- [ ] Clone this repo
-- [ ] Run the final_nlp.ipynb notebook
+- [ ] Run the XXXXfinal.ipynb notebook